 Keep your eye on the wound and watch your dog's behavior.
 If the bleeding doesn't stop within five or six minutes or if your dog starts limping and this continues for more than a few minutes, it's a good idea to visit the vet.
 She'll evaluate the injury and take appropriate action to help prevent infection such as cleaning and dressing the wound.

 A fungal infection, or onychomycosis, may occur in the nail bed, the nail itself, or within the claw folds.
 If your dog has a fungal infection, its nails will probably be brittle, and you may see it licking its paws continuously.
-To correctly diagnose and treat a fungal infection, your vet will need to take a scraping of the affected area to identify the fungus and will generally prescribe a topical antifungal product to treat the issue.
+To correctly diagnose and treat a fungal infection, your vet will need to take a scraping of the affected area to identify the fungus and will generally prescribe a topical or oral antifungal products to treat the issue.

 Nail Bed Tumors